Safo001/WorkShops_S2_24/workshop4/readme.md

 ### Do not run the motors with the propellers connected!

 Upload the ESC testing sketech to the Air Unit, and disconnect the air unit from the computer.
-The system will now try to spin it's motors 2.5 seconds after being connected to power.
+The system will now try to spin its motors 2.5 seconds after being connected to power.

 Use the male XT30 connector with two leads soldered onto it to connect the bench supply, paying careful attention to the polarity.